Thin Ice Warning

 We have had a couple of people fall through the ice on Emerald Lake (luckily close to shore and not hurt).

-Click here for a pdf brochure published by the Minnesota DNR on ice safety:
+Click here for a pdf brochure by Minnesota DNR on ice safety

 A clip from that site:

 "When is ice safe?
 There really is no sure answer.
 In fact, ice is probably never 100 percent safe.
 You can’t judge the strength of ice just by its appearance, age, thickness, temperature or whether or not the ice is covered with snow.
 Strength is based on all these factors ‑‑plus the depth of water under the ice, size of the water body, water chemistry and currents, the distribution of the load on the ice, and local climatic conditions.

 SOME COLD FACTS ABOUT ICE

 New ice is usually stronger than old ice.
 Four inches of clear, newly‑formed ice may support one person on foot, while a foot or more of old, partially‑thawed ice may not.
 Ice seldom freezes uniformly.
 It may be a foot thick in one location and only an inch or two just a few feet away.

 Ice formed over flowing water and currents is often dangerous.
 This is especially true near streams, bridges and culverts.
 Also, the ice on outside river bends is usually weaker due to the undermining effects of the faster current.

 The insulating effect of snow slows down the freezing process.
 The extra weight also reduces how much weight the ice sheet can support.
 Also, ice near shore can be weaker than ice that is farther out.